Summary of Process for Openness + Public Participation

-Copley Health Systems is private non-profit organization, organized and existing under the laws of the State of Vermont.
+Copley Health Systems is a private non-profit organization, organized and existing under the laws of the State of Vermont.
 We believe in holding ourselves accountable to the community we serve and our governance structure reflects those values.

-Corporate Members guide the governance of the hospital by approving proposed bylaw changes and electing trustees representative of the community to govern the hospital.
+Ambassadors guide the governance of the hospital by approving proposed bylaw changes and electing trustees representative of the community to govern the hospital.

 The hospital is governed by bylaws and a volunteer Board of Trustees.
-Each trustee is a corporate member and lives or works in Copley Hospital’s service area.
+Each trustee is a member and lives or works in Copley Hospital’s service area.
 Each Trustee provides professional expertise pertinent to the governing of a community non-profit organization.
 We strive for trustees to be representative of the communities we serve.
 Trustees serve as volunteers; they are not paid for their service on the board.
 The full board of trustees meets monthly (except August) to discuss and make policy decisions.

 Copley staff members also participate in ongoing committee and board meetings, events, and activities of local organizations to give and receive input on community health needs.
 Representatives from social service agencies and community organizations also serve on Copley Hospital committees.

-contact the Executive Assistant to the President at (802) 888-8157 or write to
+Contact the Executive Assistant to the President at 802.888.8291 or write to:

 528 Washington Highway